Local Authors

 Cecil Chaplin Cecil lived all his live

 in the village and worked on local farms.
-He built up a large collection of
+He built up a large collection of local

-with his family, however, his material was used to create the Friendly Brothers webpage and the family have
+his family, however, his material was used to create the Friendly Brothers webpage and the family have

 kindly donated some material to the digital archive, particularly items